||Home | Worlds of Hollow Moon | Books | Music | Miscellany | A to Z | Shop||Contact | News ||

 “Mama, what’s wrong?”
 Psyche asked.
 “You seem so sad today.”

 Psyche went to her side.
-From the window she could see across the water to the mangrove forests of the mainland, a vibrant carpet of green that taunted the rocky gullies and concrete bunkers of their island home.
-Any plants or trees that dared to take root upon Feng Du’s grey shores were quickly destroyed by the robot sentries on patrol.
-Their abode was just as dreary inside, though her mother’s status as a political prisoner meant they had some basic comforts and a cell with a window.
-Other prisoners were not so lucky.
+From the window she could see across the water to the mangrove forests of the mainland, a vibrant carpet of green that taunted the rocky gullies and concrete bunkers of their island abode.
+Any plants or trees that dared take root upon Feng Du’s grey shores were quickly destroyed by the robot sentries on patrol.
+The prison was just as dreary inside, though her mother’s status as a political prisoner meant they had some basic comforts and a cell with a window.
+Other inmates were not so lucky.
 Psyche was not even sure what being a political prisoner meant.
 She had never known another home.

 “Mama, you make me sound like a nasty vampire!”
 Psyche protested.
 Dracula was one of the books she had in the cell.
 “You said I was pretty.”

 “The prettiest girl in the five systems,” her mother reassured her.
 “You are nature’s rose, pure and true.
 It is not right you were born in captivity, unable to bloom.
 I fear for what will happen to you when I am gone.”